Data Structures for Halfplane Proximity Queries and Incremental Voronoi Diagrams: Rightification of a Tree: Flarbs

 \begin{theorem} A sequence of $n$ flarb operations, starting from an empty tree, can be implemented at a cost of $O(\log n)$ amortized pointer changes per flarb. \end{theorem}

 \begin{proof} We use the potential method of amortized analysis, with a potential function inspired by the analysis of splay trees \cite{Sleator-Tarjan-1985-splay}.
-For any node $x$ in a tree~$T$, let $w(x)$ be the \emph{modified weight} of the subtree rooted at~$x$, which is the number of nodes in the subtree plus the number of null pointers in the tree.
-In other words, we add dummy nodes as leaves in place of each null pointer in~$T$, for the purpose of computing subtree size.
+For any node $x$ in a tree~$T$, let $w(x)$ be the \emph{expanded weight} of the subtree rooted at~$x$, which is the number of nodes in the subtree plus the number of null pointers in the tree.
+In other words, as in expanded trees, we add external nodes in place of each null pointer in~$T$, but here just for the purpose of computing subtree size.
 Define $\varphi(x)= \lg \frac{w(\textit{left}(x))}{w(\textit{right}(x))}$.
-Clearly $|\varphi(x)| \leq \lg (2n-1)$, because the smallest possible subtree contains no real nodes and one dummy node, and the largest possible subtree contains $n-1$ real nodes and $n$ dummy nodes.
+Clearly $|\varphi(x)| \leq \lg (2n-1)$, because the smallest possible subtree contains no real nodes and one external node, and the largest possible subtree contains $n-1$ real nodes and $n$ external nodes.
 The potential of a tree $T$ with $n$ nodes is $\Phi(T) = \sum_x \varphi(x)$, with the sum taken over the (real) nodes $x$ in~$T$.
 Therefore, $|\Phi(T)| = O(n \log n)$ for any tree~$T$.

 For the purposes of the analysis, we use the following heavy-path decomposition of the tree.
-The \emph{heavy path} from a node continues recursively to its child with the largest subtree, and the \emph{heavy-path decomposition} is the natural decomposition of the tree into maximal heavy paths.
+The \emph{heavy path} from a node continues recursively to its child with the larger subtree (breaking ties arbitrarily), and the \emph{heavy-path decomposition} is the natural decomposition of the tree into maximal heavy paths.
 Edges on heavy paths are called \emph{heavy edges}, while all other edges (connecting two heavy paths) are called \emph{light edges}.

 \paragraph{Outline.}